 There is s a difference between the way laboratories and clean rooms operate, but they can both serve one purpose: experimentation.
 A laboratory is usually set up for research purposes while a 'clean room' will often be used in the production process too - sometimes even at different times!

 There is no direct relation between them.
 A clean room can be used as a laboratory but could also be used for production.
 Laboratories are always for experiments/analyses/testing if it is research or quality control.

 Cleanroom Rooms are Contaminated Controlled Environments

-The laboratory is a place where scientific research and development occurs.
-It's an area that contains instruments used for studying, systemizing or quantifying objects of interest with controlled uniformity in conditions such as temperature, humidity etc..
-There are many types laboratories around the world but modern ones use all these resources to make sure they get quality results.
+A laboratory is a place where scientific research and development occurs.
+It's an area that contains instruments used for studying, systemizing or quantifying objects of interest with controlled uniformity in conditions such as temperature, humidity etc. There are many types of laboratories around the world but modern ones use all these resources to make sure they get quality results.

 Let us get acquainted and talk about your challenges, looking for the best possible solution for you and your company!

 We can help you with consultancy, project management and turn-key laboratory projects.